 The Department of Sustainability, Environment, Water, Population and Communities is responsible for rolling out the following Land Sector Package measures:

-- $946m over six years.
-Supporting land managers to store carbon, enhance biodiversity and increase resilience across the Australian landscape.
+- Supporting land managers to store carbon, enhance biodiversity and increase resilience across the Australian landscape.

 - More about the Biodiversity Fund